zak-45/WLEDVideoSync/README.md

                 ':0' or other ... for Linux (should be the DISPLAY env) To cast only an area:
                 'area' --> see SCREENAREA
-            To cast a spcific window content:
+            To cast a specific window content:
                 'win=xxxxxxxxx'  where xxxxxx should be for Win the window title and for Linux window ID
         Preview: True or False, if True a cast preview window will be displayed
         Format: 'gdigrab' for Win and 'x11grab' for Linux when want to cast Window/Desktop